-I love how the French newspaper, Le Monde, is praising its government's role in getting Iran to halt its uranium enrichment program.
+I love how the French newspaper, Le Monde, is praising its government's role in getting Iran to halt its uranium enrichment (search) program.
 Trumpeting diplomacy over confrontation, a direct dig at the U.S., no doubt.

 If you really think talking nice to Iran got Iran to do something nice, then I've got a thermal nuclear reactor to sell you.

 Tehran just didn't show up at the table.
 But 133,000 U.S. troops showing up next door in Iraq certainly got them running to that table.

 And Tehran just didn't decide overnight to talk nice to the French.
 That was until, the U.S. began talking not so nice to Tehran.
 Suddenly the coy Europeans were a hell of a lot better alternative than the blunt Americans.